jmguerreroh/rslidar_sdk/README.md

 ## 5 Introduction to parameters

-To change behaviors of rslidar_sdk, change its parameters. please read the following links for detail information.
+To change the behaviors of rslidar_sdk, change its parameters. please read the following links for detailed information.

 [Intro to parameters](doc/intro/02_parameter_intro.md)